The Providence Preservation Society’s

 About the Festival of Historic Houses

-Now in its 38th year, PPS’s Festival of Historic Houses offers visitors a rare opportunity to step inside more than one dozen private homes, buildings and gardens, showcasing contemporary living in historic spaces.
+Now in its 38th year, PPS’s Festival of Historic Houses offers visitors a rare opportunity to step inside more than one dozen private homes, showcasing contemporary living in historic spaces.

 This year’s Festival highlights the Upper Elmwood Historic District, centered by Princeton Avenue.
-The neighborhood offers stunning architecture from one of Providence’s greatest growth periods in the late nineteenth and early twentieth centuries, and has reemerged recently as a sought-after locale for home and business owners alike.
+The neighborhood offers stunning architecture from one of Providence’s greatest growth periods in the late nineteenth and early twentieth centuries, and is both a vibrant and diverse community due to its long history as a portal for immigration.

 The Festival begins on June 2 with an exclusive Preview Party at the neighborhood’s showcase Webster Knight House (1897).
-This substantial Colonial Revival home was built by Webster Knight, founder of B.B. & R. Knight, the original manufacturers of the successful Fruit of the Loom brand.
+This substantial Colonial Revival home was built by Robert Knight, founder of B.B. & R. Knight, the original manufacturers of the successful Fruit of the Loom brand.
 Party proceeds benefit PPS as well as the historic Knight Memorial Library, built nearby as a tribute to Robert and Louisa Knight by their children in 1924, and now part of the Providence Community Library system.